 START Overcoming the Approval Seeking Personality

-Begin with small efforts of practicing self awareness.
-Confront any negative thoughts or triggers that cause you to feel and project in an inadequate way.
+Begin with small efforts of practicing self awareness and recognizing when low self-esteem is causing you to think and behave in a certain way.
+Confront any negative thoughts or triggers that cause you to think and project with feelings of inadequacy.
 Your self esteem needs to be nurtured and built up to where it belongs so that you have a strong foundation of self worth on which to stand tall.

-Own your best with practice and be deliberate in your pursuit for self worth because there is nothing more important than your well-being.
+Own your best with practice and be deliberate in your journey to achieving self worth, because there is nothing more important than your well-being.
 Know that any meaningful and worthwhile change is going to take some time and commitment.
 Especially considering the time it may have taken you to develop your current belief system.
-It will take effort to reverse that mindset and patterns of insecurity.
+It will take effort to reverse an insecure or negative mindset, damaging belief system and any patterns of insecurity.

-Brené Brown, author, researcher and expert on vulnerability, worthiness, courage and shame, writes about the damage caused by approval seeking and low self esteem.
+Brené Brown, author, researcher and expert on vulnerability, worthiness, courage and shame, writes about the damage caused by seeking approval and living with low self esteem.
 She says that worthiness begins with self-compassion.
-If you don’t see yourself as worthy you will seek it elsewhere, not realizing that this is a journey without a destination.
+If you don’t see yourself as worthy you will seek it elsewhere, not ever realizing that this is a journey without a destination.

 You don’t have to be perfect for anyone.
 Intellectually we already know that nobody is perfect.
 So find the courage to be imperfect and the self-compassion to accept yourself for who you are.
 This will pull you further away from the tendency to appease others all of the time.
 With your positive approach and commitment you will find a gradual rise from the depths of low self esteem.